 No matter where your degree is found, we’re sure you’ll make connections with our faculty who are excited to help you on your educational journey.
 At Clarion, none of our classes are taught by graduate assistants.
-All of our classes are taught by seasoned faculty, most of whom have doctorates from prestigious institutions across the country.
+All of our classes are taught by seasoned experts, most of whom have doctorates from prestigious institutions across the country.
 These faculty members truly care about Clarion and its students.

 Another tool to help you along the way is Career Services.
 Career Services can help you build a sharp resume and prepare you for job interviews.
 Both resume reviews and mock interviews are available through Career Services.